otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-git-github-and-c#.md

 ## How these notes work

-You'll see the same handful of markers all the way through the course, every week, so you always know what kind of thing you're looking at:
+You'll see the same handful of markers all the way through the course, every module, so you always know what kind of thing you're looking at:

 | Marker                | What it means                                                             |
 | --------------------- | ------------------------------------------------------------------------- |